BLOWN: A Blockchain Protocol for Single-Hop Wireless Networks under Adversarial SINR: Introduction

-Our main contributions are summarized as follows. \begin{enumerate} \item To the best of our knowledge, BLOWN is the first provably secure protocol that is specifically designed for wireless networks under a realistic adversarial SINR model. \item A novel, general Proof-of-Channel consensus protocol is proposed in this paper, which leverages the natural properties of wireless networks such as broadcast communications and channel competitions. \item We develop a UC-style protocol for BLOWN and formally prove BLOWN's persistence and liveness properties by showing that it satisfies concrete chain growth, common prefix, chain quality properties. \item Finally, extensive simulation studies are conducted to validate our theoretical analysis. \end{enumerate}
+Our main contributions are summarized as follows. \begin{enumerate} \item To the best of our knowledge, BLOWN is the first provably secure protocol that is specifically designed for single-hop wireless networks under a realistic adversarial SINR model. \item A novel, general Proof-of-Channel consensus protocol is proposed in this paper, which leverages the natural properties of wireless networks such as broadcast communications and channel competitions. \item We develop a UC-style protocol for BLOWN and formally prove BLOWN's persistence and liveness properties by showing that it satisfies concrete chain growth, common prefix, chain quality properties. \item Finally, extensive simulation studies are conducted to validate our theoretical analysis. \end{enumerate}

 The rest of the paper is organized as follows.
 Section~\ref{sec:related:Work} introduces the most related works on state-of-the-art blockchain protocols.
 Section~\ref{sec:model} presents our models and assumptions.
 In Section~\ref{sec:blown}, the two-phase BLOWN protocol is explained in detail.
-Security properties of BLOWN are analyzed in Section~\ref{sec:security:analysis}, which discusses jamming-resistant communications, double-spending attacks, and Sybil attacks.
+Security properties of BLOWN are analyzed in Section~\ref{sec:security:analysis}.
 We report the results of our simulation studies in Section~\ref{sec:simulations} and conclude this paper in Section~\ref{sec:conclusion}.